tomate44/CurvesWB/README.md

 "Curves" workbench should now show up in the workbench dropdown list.

+## Feedback
+Feedback, suggestions, and patches (via Pull Request) are all appreciated.
+If you find a problem with this workbench please open an issue in the issue queue.

 ## Curves WB Tools
 - Create a B-Spline curve
 ![BSplineCurve](https://github.com/tomate44/CurvesWB/raw/master/docFiles/BSplineCurve_01.jpg)